intellimath/pyaxon/python/doc/api.rst

 .. module:: axon

-This part of the documentation covers all the interfaces of *xon*.
-For parts where *xon* depends on external libraries, we document the most important right here and provide links to the canonical documentation.
+This part of the documentation covers interfaces of *axon*.

 -------
 Classes